finbourne/luminesce-sdk-python-preview/sdk/docs/SqlDesignApi.md

 # **put_sql_to_file_read_design**
 > FileReaderBuilderDef put_sql_to_file_read_design(determine_available_sources=determine_available_sources, body=body)

-[EXPERIMENTAL] PutSqlToFileReadDesign: Generates a SQL-file-read-design object from SQL string, if possible.
+[EXPERIMENTAL] PutSqlToFileReadDesign: Makes a design object from file-read SQL

-SQL to attempt to create a Design object from
+Generates a SQL-file-read-design object from SQL string, if possible.  > This method is generally only intended for IDE generation purposes.  > It is largely internal to the Finbourne web user interfaces and subject to change without notice.

 ### Example